 Sigtran Protocol – SS7 over IP

-Sigtran is the traditional ss7 signaling over the IP network.
-The protocol standard is defined in the IETF spec.
-The SS7 network is fast and reliable and it is a circuit-switched network.
+Sigtran is the legacy Ss7 signaling over the IP network.
+The protocol standards are defined in the IETF specs.
+The SS7 network is fast and reliable, and it is a circuit-switched network.
 Having dedicated resources for voice calls.
 It has links, which act as a stream of messages.

 Sigtran Stack